 2RT® is an ophthalmic laser that has shown potential to be a therapy for patients in the early to intermediate stages of age-related macular degeneration.
-2RT® is a patented nano-pause laser device that rejuvenates retinal structures compromised by AMD.
+2RT® is a patented nano-pulse laser device that rejuvenates retinal structures compromised by age-related macular degeneration (AMD).